mixn/carbon-now-cli/readme.md

 ![Example 2, Output](static/example-2-2.png)

-If you’re not sure what each question, e.g. “Make squared image?”, refers to, just confirm by hitting **Enter** — they will default to sensible, nice-looking things.
+If you’re not sure what each question, e.g. “Make squared image?”, refers to, just confirm by hitting **Enter** — it will default to a sensible, nice-looking thing.

 If needed, you can always check the [default settings](https://github.com/mixn/carbon-now-cli/blob/master/src/helpers/default-settings.js).